War on I-4

-The Knights also led overall while both schools were in the American Athletic Conference with a 160–90–4 record in conference games against the Bulls across all sports, whereas the all-time total across all sports is 323–284–10 in favor of the Bulls.
-The Knights lead 11–10–2 (Note: Both ties occurred in the AAC Women's Soccer Tournament.
+The Knights also led overall while both schools were in the American Athletic Conference with a 160–91–4 record in conference games against the Bulls across all sports, whereas the all-time total across all sports is 326–288–10 in favor of the Bulls.
+The two teams were tied 11–11–2 (Note: Both ties occurred in the AAC Women's Soccer Tournament.
 UCF advanced on penalty kicks in the 2013 semifinal and South Florida won on penalty kicks in the 2017 championship game, but these games are still listed as ties in official records.) all time in conference tournament matches and the teams are tied 4–4–1 in conference championship games (though South Florida has actually won five conference championships head-to-head against the Knights; the tie denotes that their 2017 women's soccer title was won on penalty kicks).
-The Bulls are 6–4 against UCF in NCAA tournament games and 1–0 in other postseason meetings, (Note: The other postseason meeting was in the 2024 National Invitation Tournament.) making the overall postseason total 17–15–2 in favor of the Bulls.
+The Bulls are 6–4 against UCF in NCAA tournament games and 1–0 in other postseason meetings, (Note: The other postseason meeting was in the 2024 National Invitation Tournament.) making the overall postseason total 18–15–2 in favor of the Bulls.

 As the schools are now in separate conferences, they meet less often in sporting events than they did from 2013 to 2023.

-The most recent meeting was on September 4, 2025, in Men's Soccer, a game that both schools tied 1–1 in Tampa.

-There are currently no future games currently scheduled between the two schools in any NCAA-sanctioned sport.